nbouchard/trinity/README.md

 - Rerun `sass:dist` to update the distributable CSS file if any of our SCSS files change.
 - Clean `dist/js/` and `dist/data/` if a JS or Data file changes.

-Long-term, we'll add more watchers to do things like copy AngularJS partials, images, fonts, and similar, but for now, if you change anything that doesn't already have a watcher set up, it's easy enough to just run `grunt build` for now.
+If you change anything that doesn't already have a watcher set up, run `grunt build`.

 ### Questions?

-If you have any questions or requests, let [@mko](https://github.com/mko) know or add it to the repo's [GitHub Issues](https://github.com/chooseenergy/ChooseUX/issues).
+If you have any questions or requests, add it to the repo's [GitHub Issues](https://github.com/chooseenergy/ChooseUX/issues).